 Once trained, mentors can chose to volunteer to any of Raise Foundation’s mentoring programs including Bump (for pregnant and parenting girls under 23), Ismo (in school mentoring opportunity for guys and girls in years 7-10), or Youth Frontiers supported by the NSW Government for guys and girls in years 8 and 9.

 Raise prides itself on the provision of professional mentor training for our volunteers.
-Our mentors complete compulsory and professional TAFE accredited training (NAT10094), which is conducted in Term 1 each year, either in the day or in the evening.
-Training is held one day (or evening) per week for 3 weeks, a total of 15 hours.
-You can read our Raise Youth Mentor Training Overview to get an idea of what we cover in the program.
+Our mentors complete compulsory and professional TAFE accredited training, which is conducted in Term 1 each year, either in the day or in the evening.
+Training is held one day (or evening) per week for 2 weeks, a total of 12 hours.
+You can read our Course in Mentoring Overview to get an idea of what we cover in the program.
 Mentors must complete and submit compulsory Working With Children Checks and National Crime Checks, have a telephone interview, and participate in regular debriefing and supervision activities as part of the program they volunteer in.
 We offer regular mentor networking gatherings, and special interest training sessions.

-We are in full swing for recruitment, so if you would like to get involved you can apply now for our 2017 programs, and we would love to have you join our village.
+Applications will be open for 2018 in August, so if you would like to get involved you can apply now for our 2018 programs, and we would love to have you join our village.
 You can put your name on our wait list at anytime of the year by sending an email to email@example.com and we will let you know when our next mentor training is being conducted.
 In the meantime, you might like to help on an event committee or donate in other ways, so please follow us on social media to hear about regular opportunities to be involved in the Raise village.

 Young people who have had a mentor talk about how fantastic it is to have someone who is interested in them and their life to talk to for a whole hour every single week.
 They report how much they look forward to seeing their mentor, that they don’t skip school on the mentoring day, that the mentor doesn’t judge them, and that they feel really special having a positive adult from the community take an interest in them.